PDomit/Single-Precision-Floating-Point-IEEE-754-values-multiplication-algorithm/README.md

 # Single-Precision-Floating-Point-IEEE-754-values-multiplication-ARM-algorithm
 The function returns a result of a multiplication of two single precision floating point number (IEEE 754).
-For now the function does not support denormalized numbers so the minimal number is 2^(-126).
+For now the function does not support denormalized numbers so the minimal number the function returns is 2^(-126).
 Usage of denormalized numbers will be avaible in the future.
 The function has been created using ARMv7 instructions and for Thumb mode.
 In the case of "NaN" value the funtion returns " NaN" value.
 In the case of multiplying inf * 0 the result is NaN.
 To use the function in your code you have to:
 1) Add the file to your workspace: